RyanWarner/angular-sprout/README.md

 home-state_tests.js
 home-state_template.jade
 ```
-Use hyphens for state or component names, with child states separated by periods.
+Use hyphens for state or component names.
 Tag the end of each file with an underscore followed by the specific function of the file.

 ## Other Angular Boilerplates